ergoplatform/ergodocs/docs/dev/Integration/guide.md

 You can use [*ergo-bootstrap*](https://github.com/ergoplatform/ergo-bootstrap) to install Explorer backend easily (and so not rely on public ones).

-To start your own testnet, use the following node:
+To start your testnet, use the following node:

 ```
 ergo {